 The Anne Klibanski Visiting Lecture Series was created to support and advance the careers of women.
 These lectures bring together faculty from institutions that have hosted Anne Klibanski Scholars with MGH scholars, on topics that overlap both research areas.

-Dr. Brenner will present on “Behavioral Health Approaches to Transdiagnostic Care with the Special Operations Forces Community.”
+Dr. Brenner presented on “Behavioral Health Approaches to Transdiagnostic Care with the Special Operations Forces Community.”

-Dr. Thompson-Hollands will present on “Family-inclusive PTSD treatment for Veterans: Rationale and Recommendations for Clinicians.”
+Dr. Thompson-Hollands presented on “Family-inclusive PTSD treatment for Veterans: Rationale and Recommendations for Clinicians.”

 - Provide overview of common presenting concerns and psychiatric diagnoses in Special Operations Forces service members and veterans presenting for comprehensive brain health and trauma evaluation